Chaste/Old-Chaste-svn-mirror/README_INSTALLATION.txt

 export PATH=$CHASTE_LIBS/bin:$PATH
 export LD_LIBRARY_PATH=$CHASTE_LIBS/petsc-2.3.3/lib/libg_c++/linux-gnu/

 Note that test output will be put in the folder given by the environment variable CHASTE_TEST_OUTPUT.
 If this has not been assigned to anything, it will be (temporarily) set to be the directory "/tmp/<USER_NAME>/testoutput/" whenever scons is run.
 If you would prefer output in a different directory also add the following to the .bashrc file.

 export CHASTE_TEST_OUTPUT=<YOUR CHOICE OF DIRECTORY>

 NB.
 You will need to logout and in again for the above to take effect (or instead do "source ~/.bashrc" to implement the above changes for that particular terminal).

-///\todo Check that the below instructions are valid once release is finalised.